antoniomika/sish/README.md

         Whether or not to force a random subdomain (default true) -sish.http string
-        The address to listen for HTTP connections (default "localhost:80") -sish.https string
+        The address to listen for HTTP connections (default "localhost:80") -sish.httpport int
+        The port for HTTP connections.
+This is only for output messages (default 80) -sish.https string
         The address to listen for HTTPS connections (default "localhost:443") -sish.httpsenabled
         Whether or not to listen for HTTPS connections -sish.httpspems string
-        The location of pem files for HTTPS (fullchain.pem and privkey.pem) (default "ssl/") -sish.keysdir string
+        The location of pem files for HTTPS (fullchain.pem and privkey.pem) (default "ssl/") -sish.httpsport int
+        The port for HTTPS connections.
+This is only for output messages (default 443) -sish.keysdir string
         Directory for public keys for pubkey auth (default "pubkeys/") -sish.password string